python/cpython/Doc/library/smtplib.rst

    response for ESMTP option and store them for use by :meth:`has_extn`.
-   Also sets several informational attributes: the message returned by the server is stored as the :attr:`ehlo_resp` attribute, :attr:`does_esmtp` is set to true or false depending on whether the server supports ESMTP, and :attr:`esmtp_features` will be a dictionary containing the names of the SMTP service extensions this server supports, and their parameters (if any).
+   Also sets several informational attributes: the message returned by the server is stored as the :attr:`ehlo_resp` attribute, :attr:`does_esmtp` is set to ``True`` or ``False`` depending on whether the server supports ESMTP, and :attr:`esmtp_features` will be a dictionary containing the names of the SMTP service extensions this server supports, and their parameters (if any).

    Unless you wish to use :meth:`has_extn` before sending mail, it should not be necessary to call this method explicitly.
 It will be implicitly called by